 6. Go To The Library Together Regularly

 Many libraries are underfunded, and this can be down to the fact that people don’t visit libraries as often as they used to.
 Get your child a library card and let them pick their own books.
 It’s free, so you won’t be spending a penny.
 You can even stay in the library to read together or see if there are any groups to attend where your child can socialise.
-If you love the library, getting your own 21st-century library science degree from the University of California could be a wonderful way to spend more time in the library and encourage your kids to visit.
+If you love the library, getting your own 21st-century library science degree from the University of Southern California could be a wonderful way to spend more time in the library and encourage your kids to visit.
 Of course, you don’t have to work there for this to happen, but it could be a great career for somebody who loves literature.

 7. Know When It’s Time To Go Up A Level